If you came to this page directly, you might wish to read a page with an introduction to this section first.

-Ruins of Caesarea Philippi (Area B) including the re-utilization of a stone with small cavities for betting games (see a similar one at Thugga in Tunisia)
+Ruin of Caesarea Philippi (Area B) including the reuse of a stone with small cavities for betting games (see a similar one at Thugga in Tunisia)

-"Tabula Peutingeriana", a Vth century map of the roads of the Roman Empire: 1) Caesarea Philippi (or Paneas); 2) Damascus; 3) Tiberias; 4) Scythopolis (Bet She'an); 5) Ptolemais (Acre); 6) Caesarea (Maritima); 7) Jerusalem or Aelia Capitolina; 8) Joppe (Jaffa)
+"Tabula Peutingeriana", a Vth century map of the roads of the Roman Empire: 1) Caesarea Philippi (or Paneas); 2) Damascus; 3) Tiberias; 4) Scythopolis; 5) Ptolemais (Acre); 6) Caesarea (Maritima); 7) Jerusalem or Aelia Capitolina; 8) Joppe (Jaffa)

-The ruins described by Twain were those of Caesarea Philippi, a town which flourished after 4 BC when it became the capital of a small state ruled by Philip, one of the sons of King Herod of Judaea.
-It was named Caesarea in honour of Julius Caesar and of Rome with the addition of Philippi to distinguish it from Caesarea (Maritima), the residence of the Roman governor of the region, and from other towns by the same name, such as today's Kayseri in Turkey.
+The ruins described by Twain were those of Caesarea Philippi, a town which flourished after 4 BC when it became the capital of a small state ruled by Philip, one of the sons of King Herod of Judea.
+It was named Caesarea in honour of the Roman emperors with the addition of Philippi to distinguish it from Caesarea (Maritima), the residence of the Roman governor of the region, and from other towns by the same name, such as today's Kayseri in Turkey.

 Up yonder in the precipice where the fountain gushes out, are well-worn Greek inscriptions over niches in the rock where in ancient

 times the Greeks, and after them the Romans, worshipped the sylvan god Pan.
-M. Twain.
+Twain

 Pan loved nothing better than his afternoon sleep and he took revenge on those who disturbed him with a terrifying loud shout (that's why we call panic a state of terror); in summer he slept in a cave and shrines dedicated to him had the shape of the entrance to a cave (you may wish to see that found at Thassos).